 This is typically what we want in an effects pedal.
 However, time-based effects may suffer from this quality.

 Say, for example, we had a nice lush reverb or an echoing delay effect.
-Turning the responsible pedal off (assuming true bypass) would more than likely stop the reverb or delay in its tracks rather than allowing it to naturally fade out.
+Turning the responsible pedal off (assuming true bypass) would more than likely stop the reverb or delay in its tracks rather than allowing it to fade out naturally.

-True bypass pedal often command higher price tags that their buffered bypass counterparts.
+True bypass pedals often command higher price tags than their buffered bypass counterparts.